oleander/rfix-rb/README.md

 ## Overcommit

 Add the following to your `.overcommit.yml`, then run `overcommit --install` and `overcommit --sign pre-commit`.
-It will lint commits not yet pushed to upstream branch everytime `git commit` is ran.
+Lints commits not yet pushed to your upstream branch whenever `git commit` is ran.

 ``` yaml
 PreCommit: